temoortayyab/SpatialAnalysis_TorontoCovidData/README.md

 - COVID-19 Testing Sites location: https://open.toronto.ca/dataset/covid-19-testing-sites/

-The Code.R file contains all of the necessary code for the project.
+The code.R file contains all of the necessary code for the project.
 The project was conducted in R, version 4.3.1.
-The report.pdf file contains the final report written for the project, in a manuscript format.
+The report.pdf file contains the final report for the project, in a written in a manuscript format, including spatial visualizations along with our findings.

-* All authors contributed equally
+** All authors contributed equally